shoukathmd/Lightbox/README.md

 4) Take care of logging to console the status of system, security and performance etc.

 # Lightbox Solution Details
-This gradle and springboot based multi module project.
+This is gradle and springboot based multi module project.
 Java 13 version is used.

 There is only one API post enpoint exposed at http://{ip}:8080/v0/accept